Dizziness and balance disorders: A-Z glossary

-The Personal Independent Payment (PIP) is a new benefit to help disabled people live full, active and independent lives.
-It replaces Disability Living Allowance (DLA) for people of a working age (aged 16-64) from 8 April 2013.
+The Personal Independent Payment (PIP) is a benefit to help disabled people live full, active and independent lives.
+It replaced Disability Living Allowance (DLA) for people of a working age (aged 16-64) from 8 April 2013.
 Visit GOV.UK for further information (external site).

 Positional vertigo is dizziness provoked specifically by movement to or from certain positions.
 Benign paroxysmal positional vertigo (BPPV) is the commonest cause of vertigo.
 Movement provoked vertigo responds best to balance retraining with specific exercises.
 BPPV is the most readily treatable form of vertigo, using repositioning manoeuvres.
 It must be recognised, however, that not all positional vertigo is BPPV which must be distinguished from other, much rarer, causes of positional vertigo.

 With a posturography test, you stand up in a machine and are secured with a harness; you look rather like you are about to take part in a parachute jump!
 During the test you are constantly moving, although not very much.
 The body is constantly allowing you to move backwards and forwards.
 If you tilt too far one way, the body senses bring you back again, and vice versa, that is what everybody does.
 The test watches how far people sway; the less of a balance mechanism you have, the more you sway.

 The membranous inner ear is like a delicate complex balloon filled with a special fluid called endolymph that is rich in potassium ions and essential for proper function.
 The inner ear is especially sensitive to any disruption in potassium levels.
 One of the theories is that Ménière’s disease may be caused by metabolic disturbances involving the balance of sodium and potassium in the fluid of the inner ear.
 The chemical symbol for potassium is K.